adopt-liveview/adopt-liveview/priv/pages/2026/04-26-v2-function-component-en_US.md

 %{
 title: ~H"Why call it <code>.my_button</code> instead of <code>.button</code>?",
 description: ~H"""
-Phoenix projects will come a handful of components that are common to many web apps which includes <code>.button</code> so to prevent conflicts and focus on learning we will be naming this and other components from future lessons as <code>.my_component</code> until we start using the default generated ones.
+Phoenix projects will come with a handful of components that are common to many web apps, which includes <code>.button</code> so to prevent conflicts and focus on learning we will be naming this and other components from future lessons as <code>.my_component</code> until we start using the default generated ones.
 """
 } %% .callout